againxx/Notes/Python/namedtuple.md

 ## Cues
 * What's different between namedtuple and dict?
-* How to construct a namedtuple object?
+* How do I construct a namedtuple object?
-* How many ways can we use to access the elements of the namedtuple?
+* How many ways can I use to access the elements of the namedtuple?
-* How to convert a dict to a namedtuple?
+* How do I convert a dict to a namedtuple?
-* How to convert a namedtuple to an OrderedDict?
+* How do I convert a namedtuple to an OrderedDict?
-* How to construct a namedtuple from an iterable object?
+* How do I construct a namedtuple from an iterable object?
-* How to show all keynames of a namedtuple?
+* How do I show all keynames of a namedtuple?
-* How to change the value of a given key of a namedtuple?
+* How do I change the value of a given key of a namedtuple?
+* Do I know there are two different ways to use namedtuples?
+* What are drawbacks to using namedtuples?

 ## Basic
-* Present in module `collections`
+* Present in module `collections` / `typing`
 * Like dictionaries they contain keys that are hashed to a particular value.
 But on contrary, it supports both access from key value and **iteration**, the functionality that dictionaries lack.
 Besides, it can save some typing than dictionary if you use the same structure multiple times.